-The causes, consequences, and possible solutions to persistent, contemporary, and emerging global issues.
-Teacher candidate accurately and effectively describes how the causes, consequences, and possible solutions to persistent, contemporary, and emerging global issues.
+Culture as an integrated whole that governs the functions and interaction of language, literature, arts, traditions, beliefs, values, and behavior patterns and how differing cultural assumptions may contribute to or pose obstacles to cross-cultural understanding.
+Teacher candidate accurately and effectively integrates the functions of culture as manifested in language, literature, art, traditions, beliefs, values, behavioral patterns and how different cultural assumptsion may contribute to or pose obstacles to cross-cultural understanding.
 Instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
-Teacher candidate accurately and effectively teaches how The causes, consequences, and possible solutions to persistent, contemporary, and emerging global issues.
-Most instruction is ageappropriate, comprehensible, relevant to students' preexisting knowledge, and accessible to students at various cognitive levels.
-Any ommissions or inaccuracies do not The teacher candidate attempts to teach the causes, consequences, and possible solutions to persistent, contemporary, and emerging global issues.
+Teacher candidate accurately and effectively integrates the functions of culture as manifested in language, literature, art, traditions, beliefs, values, behavioral patterns and how different cultural assumptsion may contribute to or pose obstacles to cross-cultural understanding.
+Most instruction is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
+Any ommissions or inaccuracies do not significantly impact student understanding of content being taught.
+Teacher candidate attempts to integrate the functions of culture as manifested in language, literature, art, traditions, beliefs, values, behavioral patterns and how different cultural assumptsion may contribute to or pose obstacles to cross-cultural understanding.
 Instruction contains basic information that indicates gaps in content knowledge and gaps in understanding what is age-appropriate, comprehensible, relevant to students' pre-existing knowledge, and accessible to students at various cognitive levels.
 Incorrect information does not significantly interfere with student understanding.
-The candidate is unable to list the causes, consequences, and possible solutions to persistent, contemporary, and emerging global issues.
+Teacher candidate lacks essential knowledge regarding the functions of culture as manifested in language, literature, art, traditions, beliefs, values, behavioral patterns and how different cultural assumptsion may contribute to or pose obstacles to cross-cultural understanding.
 Instruction lacks significant gaps in content knowledge and instruction is not age-appropriate, comprehensible, and accessible to students at a variety of cognitive levels.
 Incorrect or incomplete information and ineffective teaching causes a significant obstacle to student learning.

-various

-U

-2

-do not

-significantly

-impact student

-understanding of

-content being

-taught.
+881.1.2